philippslang/tensor_permeability/README.md

 tensors in porous media.
 It is based upon CSMP++ finite element data structures and algorithms.
 The main features of tensor permeability are:

-- Upscaling of the full permeability tensor for arbitrary geometries in porous media
+- Flow-based upscaling of the full permeability tensor for arbitrary geometries in porous media

 	+ No assumptions are made on the orientation of upscaled permeability eigenvalues
 	+ No periodicity requirements are made as to the underlying geometry and permeability distribution